actions/checkout/README.md

     # Default: ${{ github.repository }}
     repository: ''

-    # Ref to checkout (SHA, branch, tag).
-For the repository that triggered the
+    # The branch, tag or SHA to checkout.
+When checking out the repository that
-    # workflow, defaults to the ref/SHA for the event.
-Otherwise defaults to master.
+    # triggered a workflow, this defaults to the reference or SHA for that event.
+    # Otherwise, defaults to `master`.
     ref: ''

     # Access token for clone repository